 Admission is generally on a rolling basis; there are no application deadlines.
 But priority is given to UCLA students.
 Prospective residents are required to turn in the application with the $35 fee.
-Regular processing of an application will take approximately between 2 to 4 weeks (Express processing will take 5 business days).
+Regular processing of an application will take approximately between 2 to 4 weeks (Express processing will take 5 business days) after credit and reference checks have been satisfactorily completed.
 Please Do Not send more than one application.
 You only pay one application fee per application.
 All applications must be manually signed, not typed in, and sent in with proof of student status (i.e. copy of Id, admission letter, I-20 etc.).

+You check-in at 500 Landfair avenue (Hardman Hansen Hall).
 Usually, you would check-in on the official check-in day of each quarter.
 Should you wish to come in earlier, that may be possible depending on vacancies.
 You should email the admissions office (email@example.com) well in advance of your intended arrival to verify possibilities.
-The early check-in charge is @$25/day.
+The early check-in charge is @$25/day (if you are checking in within two weeks prior to the official check-in day).
+Otherwise, if it is a mid-quarter check-in, your room and board charge will be pro-rated.
 As your contract starts effective the day of your check-in, the early check-in charge includes food, your weekly chore contribution and other obligations.
 If you needed to check-in mid-quarter or at any other time earlier or later, that may be possible, but you need to first confirm the dates with the office by emailing the official address (firstname.lastname@example.org).
 Members who want to increase their seniority may also check-in earlier to the official check-in day.
 Please note however, you may check-in only after receiving written confirmation of a space for you.
 All check-ins need to be during official hours: M-F 10:00AM - 6:00PM.
-We are closed on Saturdays, Sundays and holidays, so, please email (email@example.com) to confirm holiday schedule or check this website (SERVICES section for holiday schedule details).Billing information: if you check-in within two weeks of the official check-in date, then the early check-in charge is @$25/day.
-If you want to come in even prior to that, then you will be billed on a pro-rated rate basis effective the week of your arrival through the end of the UCHA quarter (see RATES section).
+We are closed on Saturdays, Sundays and holidays, so, please email (email@example.com) to confirm holiday schedule or check this website (SERVICES section for holiday schedule details).Billing information: as stated above, if you check-in within two weeks of the official check-in date, the early check-in charge is @$25/day.
+If you want to come in even prior to that, then it is considered a mid-quarter check-in and you will be billed on a pro-rated rate basis effective the week of your arrival through the end of the UCHA quarter (see RATES section).
 All early check-in fees are due at check-in, along with payment of the deposit and membership fee (all prices include food and utilities, and require that you perform your weekly chore and all other obligations (including bathroom obligation), as per your contract/rules of the Association.

 All first quarter members are required to help-out (do their chore requirement) in one of three areas: Kitchen, Facilities and Security.
 A member may transfer to a different crew (i.e. Office, Co-op store, social etc.) the second quarter and after.